 This article describes how to create weights from variable(s) in Displayr.
 Weighting is a technique which adjusts the results of a survey to bring them into line with some known characteristics of the population.
-For example, if a sample contains 40% males and the population contains 49% males, weighting can be used to correct the data to correct for this discrepancy.
+For example, if a sample contains 40% males and the population contains 49% males, weighting can be used to correct the data to adjust for this discrepancy.

 - The targets for each category in the weight variable.
 These can be percentages or population counts.

-Specify a single adjustment variable
+Specifying a single adjustment variable

-Specify additional adjustment variable(s)
+Specifying additional adjustment variable(s)

 - Add the desired variable, which in this case is Coffee:

-Combine categories in a weight variable
+Combining categories in an adjustment variable